MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

  - User to feedback (many to many relationship)

 ### Deployment process(server)
-- Disable add admin route from admin router and get all users from user route
+- Disable add admin route and seed route from admin router and get all users from user route

 ### Nest.js entities